Mrinal-Khemka/DevMate/README.md

-# this our Swe Project ,a Ebook Application made using Swing
+# This our SWE Project ,a Ebook Application made using Swing